 The Waterloo of Changsheng Bio-Technology, the Used-to-be King of Vaccine

 In July, shortly after 8 months, another vaccine scandal shocked the country again.
-Changsheng Bio-Technology (CBT) was found it forging rabies vaccine records.
-In last year, CBT was caught for selling ineffective DPT vaccine, which had been used for children in nationwide.
+Changsheng Bio Tech (CBT) was found it forging rabies vaccine records.
+In last year, CBT was caught for selling ineffective DPT vaccine, which had been used for children nationwide.
 The successive vaccine scandal tremendously destructed the public’s trust towards vaccines.

 The scandal significantly impacted the stock market and vaccine-related legislation.
 Shanghai and Shenzhen Stock Exchange issued New Rules for Compulsory Delisting for Serious Violations.
 CBT’s problem exposed the hole in vaccine regulation system.
 On November 11th, the State Administration of Market Regulation published the announcement of the Public Consultation of the PRC Vaccine Regulation Act.

 Unprofitable Pharma Enterprises Could Launch IPO on HKSE